camunda/camunda-docs/versioned_docs/version-8.4/components/connectors/out-of-the-box-connectors/kafka.md

 ## Prerequisites

 To use the **Kafka Producer Connector**, you need to have a Kafka instance with configured bootstrap server.
-We do not recommend exposing your sensitive data as plain text.
-Instead, use Camunda secrets.
+Use Camunda secrets to avoid exposing your sensitive data as plain text.
 Follow our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.

 ## Create a Kafka Producer Connector task